Code-Institute-Submissions/james-lancaster-newcastle-sculpture_AugResub/README.md

 * Information about the Newcastle Sculpture project

 ## Skeleton (interface, navigation, and information design)
-1. Wireframe mock-ups were developed on [Figma]( https://www.figma.com/file/EqO2BiXVqD4TIBJpvrEOWr/Newcastle_sculpture_01?node-id=0%3A1)
+1. Wireframe mock-ups were developed on [Figma](https://www.figma.com/file/EqO2BiXVqD4TIBJpvrEOWr/Newcastle_sculpture_01?node-id=0%3A1)
-* [Note 24 May 21} It’s clear that I intended to develop a Google API rather than a quiz.
-The aim was to have a selection of sculptures pinpointed on the map, with further information on each sculpture available when clicked on.
-It had occurred to me that since these pop ups would probably draw from a list of sculptures, information, and images, then that list could be displayed as well in some form, but I hadn’t thought through how to do that.
-* [Note 24 May 21] I added the quiz at the suggestion of the mentor.
-I came across a number of problems that I spent far too long trying to solve without success.
-I thought I should know how to build a quiz, but could not find a format that met my requirements, which were simple enough, and which very broadly I have replicated.
-It took me some time to understand that modals would provide the functionality I was after.
-In particular, I wanted to be able to give the user feedback on their answer, with some information about the sculpture.

 2. Colour scheme and imagery
 * The colour scheme is based on modern minimal art and culture design, to give serious feel to the sight (rather than a local information / local entertainment style site)
-* [Note 24 May 21] I would have liked to have improved the design, but struggled to find a way of presenting images that wasn’t bitty.

 3. Photographs
-* Some photographs are mine, but they were taken only to prompt my memory and not for this website.
-Other photos are acknowledged as appropriate in this README.
+* Some photographs are mine.
+Others are acknowledged as appropriate in this README.

 4. Fonts
 * Two variable Google Fonts were chosen.
 Work Sans has a bold, industrial, urban feel for the main heading, while Lato, used for the rest of the text, is clear, simple, and modern.
 Sans Serif is the fallback font in case the font isn't imported into the site correctly.

 ## Surface (visual design)
 1. The header includes a simple logo, formed form the site’s initials NS.
 This serves also as a favicon.
 On larger screens there is a navigation bar, and on smaller screens a toggler icon leading to the navigation.
-* [Note 24 May 21] I made a small logo in the end, based on one of the sculptures.
-It functions as a favicon, but I’m not sure I’ve successfully entered it in the site – I’ve used the expected GitHub URL, so couldn’t test it]

-2. The page body on all pages is a pale grey-green, chosen for its contemporary feel and because it sets off the sculpture colours well.
+2. The page body on all pages is a simple white, preferable to background colours I have experimented with for their contemporary feel to set off the sculpture colours.
+Colour has been added sparingly.
-* [Note 24 May 21] Clearly I modified this, but didn’t find a way to properly create the modern feel I wanted.

 3. On all screen sizes the footer contains social media icons.
-The deep green is essentially a darker version of the light green and closes the page without too much fuss.
-* [Note 24 May 21] The light green was replaced with the pink, which may or may not be successful.
+I have modified the footer to a grey-green to close the page without fuss.

 4. The Home page is presented as relatively uncluttered.
 A well known sculpture takes up somewhat over half a desktop screen, with empty space either side, and the full width of a mobile screen.
 Underneath is some simple introductory text and another sculpture image, chosen to contrast in subject with the main hero image.
-* [Note 24 May 21] In the event, I preferred to utilise the full width.
-Somehow the page was not satisfactory when the full screen wasn’t used.
-I’m satisfied with the result on smaller screens, but it’s a bit shocking on a large screen.

 5. The Locations page is the filling of the website, so to speak, between the other two pages.
 Here is the map with the details of the sculptures on it.
-* [Note 24 May 21] Well, that was the plan.

 6. The Newsletter page is very simple, with a sign up form [and a contact form?].
 Underneath is a more colourful photo.
-* [Note 24 May 21] Amended as can be seen, with a more colourful and enjoyable image that keeps consistency across the site.
-Again, perhaps a bit too much on the large screen.

 # Features
 ## Existing features
 1. Responsive on all devices
 2. The header contains a conventionally placed logo in the top left hand corner (with a link to send users to the home page).
 Navigation is in the top right of the page.
+On smaller screens, a toggler menu appears on the right, while the menu drops down on the left.
 3. The footer contains links to standard social networking sites Facebook, Twitter, Instagram, and Pinterest.
-4. Locations page – NOT COMPLETED
-* Google Maps API – NOT INCLUDED
+4. Locations page – shows a simple map utilising Google Maps API, with markers of a selection of sculptures and some information about the sculptures
 5. Quiz page – a quiz with images and modals both for images and for responses to user input.
+The user’s score is calculated and a brief message relayed to them.
-5. Contact page – includes an EmailJS email form
+5. Contact page – includes an EmailJS email form.

 ## Features left to implement
-1. The entire locations feature including Google API – this was to have had a map showing the locations of sculptures.
-When a user clicked on the locations, there would be some further information.
-In addition, the sculptures and a thumbnail image would be listed, and users could click on the thumbnail to locate the sculpture.
-* NB.
-I have decided to make the unfinished Location page live, for the purpose of assessment.
-I would not otherwise make it live.
+1. The locations feature is still sparse, without much helpful guidance as yet.
 2. Possibility for users to upload comments and information
-3. In the quiz, I have given one modal in response to any of the three wrong answers.
-If I’d have had more time, there would have been an answer for each wrong answer, and the selection of answers would have provided opportunities for discussing sculptures.
+3. The quiz no longer has modals giving an instant response to a user’s answer.
 4. Better interaction, so that users could provide information about sculptures

 ## Issues and bugs
 1. Navbar
-* Dropdown menu in toggle mode – I would have liked this to appear on the right, or at least, I would have liked to see whether it looked better on the right.
-I think the bug can be fixed in a small adjustment to the Bootstrap code, but I was not able to do that.
-2. Home – alignment of containers.
-I found it difficult to prevent the footballer image from overspilling its container and running over the footer, but with DevTools I was eventually able to identify the problem The main image flowing across the page proved more difficult.
-I tried different ways of sizing it, with space at either side, and also so that it was cropped on smaller screens.
-I abandoned the cropping in the end.
-To finally get the image to spread across the screen, I needed advice from Tutor Assistance (the modification of the padding on col-md-auto).
+* I was advised to put the main heading for the site in the navbar; this created formatting difficulties, to some extent resolved by the use of media queries, but possibly unsatisfactory movement through break points.

+2. Home
+* I don’t think the main images sits very well on the page, despite helpful advice from Tutor Assistance (the modification of the padding on col-md-auto).

-5. Quiz
+3. Quiz
-* Layout of question 1.
-I have not  been able to understand why the buttons in the right column overflow into the picture in the left.
-I think it is because the image is not properly responsive, but attempts to amend this (img-fluid, img-responsive) have not been successful.
-In particular, img-fluid, while retaining the correct column layout, distorted the picture by squashing it in.
-I think perhaps I need to adjust the height or width settings, but haven’t found the best way to do that.
+* I see from my previous README that I had great difficulty laying out the images and text in correct columns.
+This was very straightforward to fix using a standard Bootstrap columns layout and just carefully building the layers of columns and rows.
 * Layout of question 4.
-I had hoped to have four images visible, that would be enlarged when clicked on.
-Despite extensive searching and attempts to modify the Bootstrap grid in various ways, I was not able to do this in a way that worked on both large and small screens.
-On a large screen, it’s simple – they could be spread all the way across.
-But it was very clunky to have a series of four images on a smaller screen, and thumbnails didn’t seem satisfactory.
-So I opted for buttons.
-* Modal for the images of question 4.
-This caused me many problems.
-At first I hadn’t understood that Bootstrap included modals (I had forgotten that’s what they were called) so I spent some time attempting to include them within the Bootstrap grid.
-Once I understood (with the help of Tutor Assistance) that the modals could be straightforwardly laid out, I found that images needed careful resizing.
-Finally, I had a lot of difficulty writing the function.
-In the end I used the basic method of calling the modal provided in Bootstrap, and placed it within a click function, for when the user clicked on the relevant button.
-I then repeated that for each of the modals.
-I think there is probably a simpler way of doing this, perhaps with a for loop.
-A very frustrating error that took some undoing was that I used Bootstrap 5 not realising it wasn’t supported, and when I found it wasn’t supported, I amended to Bootstrap 4.6.
-However, I failed to properly match up the correct JavaScript and so on, so it through up multiple problems.
-* Modal for display of responses to the questions.
-Having set up one set of modals, I could at least put together some basic code for the next set.
-Advice from Slack refined these.
-The remaining bug was identified by tutor assistance as the function was not searching correctly for the right class.
-Writing and correcting these modals through error after error has been quite a learning experience, and I wish I had got there earlier, but at least the process of creating functions in JavaScript and using jQuery is starting to get in my mind, though unfortunately a bit late for this project.
+Again, I see that I had great problems with this in my previous attempt, but with a better structure the problems were resolved.
+* My first attempts to sum the quiz answers met with multiple problems.
+In fact, I was unable to get the issue resolved with Tutor Assistance, so quickly built a simple radio button quiz.
+This had the unfortunate effect of disabling the modals, but I chose to forgo that feature.
+I have left the code, commented out, in quiz.js.

+4. The EmailJS form proved particularly difficult, as attempts to complete the form generated a 412 (precondition failed) error, when ‘access to the target resource has been denied’ (https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/412).
+The details in the EmailJS events dashboard started:
+    "Hotmail: Message failed: 554 5.2.252
+    STOREDRV.Submission.Exception:SendAsDeniedException.MapiExceptionSendAsDenied;"

+Tutor Assistance suspected that it could be a bug in EmailJS; it’s not clear to me what the events response related to, since there’s no Hotmail in the code, unless that relates to Outlook.
+The EmailJS Crew denied there were any bugs, but suggested the problem came from my having made some changes to the template.
+Perhaps this is so, in which case I’ll make sure I get every detail of an EmailJS template perfect when I set it up, and not amend it if I wish to improve it.
+However, by the time they gave me this advice, Tutor Assistance had a suggested fix, which was to move some of the JavaScript from contact.js into the head of contact.html.
+I still am not clear why this works.

+As with the quiz, a side-effect of this was the failure of a modal thanking the user for being in touch.
+Again, I have commented out the code.

-6. Images – I have used quite high quality images for the three main hero images on the home, quiz, and contact pages.
+5. Images – I have used quite high quality images for the three main hero images on the home, quiz, and contact pages.
 I think this causes the site to load too slowly.
 I would have liked to have resized them (say, 1024px max).

 # Technologies used
 ## Languages used